KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/updating_guide.md

 ## How do updates work?

-Bazzite updates all of the changes made specifically in Bazzite itself, updates from Fedora's base packages upstream, and most user installed applications.
+Bazzite updates all of the changes made specifically in Bazzite itself, updates from Fedora's base packages upstream, graphic drivers, and most user installed applications.
 Bazzite typically has new builds twice a week and you can see when it builds [here](https://github.com/ublue-os/bazzite/actions/workflows/build.yml?query=branch%3Amain).

 ### Desktop Images